WarFox/cv/sources/cv.md

 - Polyglot software engineer with around 8 years experience in Java, Scala, Node.js (Python and Ruby)
-- Language and platform agnostic approach for problem solving with a focus on keeping it simple.
+- Language and platform agnostic approach for problem-solving with a focus on keeping it simple.
-- Worked in Banking, Social Media, Advertising, Travel and Government sector domains.
+- Worked in Banking, Social Media, Advertising, Travel, and Government sector domains.
 - Worked in machine learning and data pipeline projects using Apache Spark and Elasticsearch.
 - Contributed to open source projects like Dropwizard, Play framework etc on GitHub.
 - Expertise in designing and developing RESTful services.
-- Experience working in Agile (Scrum, Kanban) methodology with test driven development (TDD) and pair programming.
+- Experience working in Agile (Scrum, Kanban) methodology with test-driven development (TDD) and pair programming.
-- Full stack web application development, covering front end, middleware and backend, including system architecture and database designing
+- Full stack web application development, covering front end, middleware, and backend, including system architecture and database designing
 - Experience in full life-cycle of software development process including requirement collection, design specification, development, testing, debugging, deployment and maintenance.
-- Experience in working at multiple client sites and acted as single point of contact and lead the team in development.
+- Experience in working at multiple client sites and acted as a single point of contact and lead the team in development.
 - Proven track record of designing and developing flexible solutions, which support frequent changes to functionality and UI, to meet the client requirements.
 - Master's degree in E-Business and Information Systems from Newcastle University, UK.
-Bachelor's in Computer Science and Engineering from University of Calicut, India.
+Bachelor's in Computer Science and Engineering from the University of Calicut, India.

 Strengths include: